makersacademy/airport_challenge/README_2.md

     # given a plane is cleared for descent,
     # when it approaches its destination,
-    # it should land safely on the runway.
+    # then it should land safely on the runway.

 The feature test can be seen in <code>spec/features/flights_spec.rb</code>